 As a result, the more competition – the higher the cost.

 Up to the level that companies cannot recoup the cost of customer acquisition.
-Ever.

-How much a qualified SaaS lead costs?
+How much does a qualified SaaS lead cost?

 A key to understanding the cost of marketing is understanding how much a lead costs.

 CPC is a cost per click on an advertisement that takes the user to the respective website.
 And it is often used as a fair indicator of the cost of marketing.

 CR is the conversion rate.
 It is used to calculate a the percentage of users performing the desired action, e.g. completing registration for a webinar or booking a consultation call.

 The average conversion rate on landing pages for business software SAAS products is 2%.